wuifdesign/css-margin-padding/README.md

     .m-r
     .m-l-r

-For all classes except "none" and "0-auto" you can add the size at the end:
+For all classes except "0" and "0-auto" you can add the size at the end:

     .m-t-xs
     .m-b-xs